princekatare22/princekatare22/README.md

-### Hi there 👋 everyone
+### Hi there 👋 everyone I am prince

 <!--
 **princekatare22/princekatare22** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...ndlkjlvdhvshkfbonsflkf
+- 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...